anujchristian/hello-world/README.md

 # hello-world
-This is a repository to learn Github
+This is a repository to learn Github.
+I'm Anuj and I'm learning Github.